Daily Almanac for

 usage: the place where you are stationed and from which missions start and end

-usage: an intensely anti-western terrorist network that dispenses money and logistical support and training to a wide variety of radical Islamic terrorist group; has cells in more than 50 countries
+usage: a terrorist network intensely opposed to the United States that dispenses money and logistical support and training to a wide variety of radical Islamic terrorist groups; has cells in more than 50 countries

 usage: (linguistics) the form of a word after all affixes are removed; "thematic vowels are part of the stem"